Peter Vermeersch

 Scholar / Writer

-I'm a scholar working on minority politics, nationalism, questions of democratisation, and pro-democracy movements in Central and Eastern Europe.
-I've also written about conflict, reconciliation, activism for the Roma, and the politics of memory in Southeastern Europe.Next to academic writing, I publish essays, reportage, poetry, and books of narrative non-fiction, mostly in Dutch and English.
-Narrative essays in English have appeared in, among others, the Sociological Review and New Writing.I'm based at the Faculty of Social Sciences of the University of Leuven (KU Leuven) in Belgium, where I'm a faculty member of the research unit LINES, and I live in Brussels.I have a PhD in Political Science (2002) from the University of Leuven (KU Leuven) and MA degrees in Slavic Languages, Eastern European Studies and Cultural Studies.
-I studied in various places across Europe, including Kraków, Warsaw and Prague.
+I'm a professor of political studies at the University of Leuven (KU Leuven) where I'm working on minority politics, memory politics, questions of democratisation, and pro-democracy movements in Central and Eastern Europe.
+I've also written about ethnic conflict, reconciliation and restorative justice, activism for the Roma, and the politics of commemoration in Southeastern Europe.Next to academic writing, I occasionally publish essays, reportage, and books of narrative non-fiction, both in Dutch and English.
+Narrative essays in English have appeared in, among others, the Sociological Review and New Writing.I'm based at the Faculty of Social Sciences of the KU Leuven , where I'm a faculty member of the research unit LINES.I have a PhD in Political Science (2002) from the KU Leuven and MA degrees in Slavic Languages, Eastern European Studies and Cultural Studies.
+I live in Brussels and previously lived and studied in various places across Europe, including Kraków, Warsaw and Prague.
 In 2007 and 2008, I was a visiting fellow at the Minda de Gunzburg Center for European Studies at Harvard University.I'm a founder and co-director of the KU Leuven's Forum on Central and Eastern Europe, which provides a multidisciplinary platform for dialogue and exploration of research on the politics, histories, societies, cultures, and institutions of 'Central and Eastern Europe' in the broadest sense.I've held leadership positions in several academic and civic organisations.
-Between 2014 and 2020, I was the coordinator of research at LINES.
+Between 2014 and 2020, I was research coordinator at LINES.
 I'm member of the board of directors of the Association for the Study of Nationalities (ASN) and coordinator of the Central Europe Section of the ASN's programme committee.I'm a literary editor for DWB, the oldest and most prestigious Dutch-language literary journal in Belgium.
 I worked with the international house of literature Passa Porta, and with David Van Reybrouck, to coordinate the Brussel Poets Collective (2008-2014), which led to the publication of the European Constitution in Verse.
 Between 2012 and 2016, I was board member of PEN Flanders, part of the worldwide PEN International network.

 Recent articles and essays